-Zhang C and Cuervo AM (2008) Restoration of chaperone-mediated autophagy in aging liver improves cellular maintenance and hepatic function Nature medicine 14: 959-65.
+Zhang C, and Cuervo AM (2008) Restoration of chaperone-mediated autophagy in aging liver improves cellular maintenance and hepatic function Nature medicine 14(9): 959-65.
 See also: Martel J, Chang S-H, Wu C-Y et al. (2021) Recent advances in the field of caloric restriction mimetics and anti-aging molecules Ageing Research Reviews 66: 101240.
+See also: Prašnikar E, Borišek J, and Perdih A (2021) Senescent cells as promising targets to

-See also: Prašnikar E, Borišek J, and Perdih A (2021) Senescent cells as promising targets to tackle age-related diseases Ageing Research Reviews 66: 101251.
+See also: Prashikar E, Bonsek J, and Perdin A (2021) Senescent cells as promising targets to tackle age-related diseases Ageing Research Reviews 66: 101251.

-- Stem cell exhaustion: Stem cell function decreases with age, reducing the ability to replace tissues.
-Injecting stem cells into animals has been shown to enhance the repair of age-related damage in organs such as the brain, and to increase lifespan. - Altered intercellular communication: A decline in cell signalling occurs with ageing, affecting the body's tissue, and leading to age-related diseases.
+Altered intercellular communication: A decline in cell signalling occurs with ageing, affecting the body's tissue, and leading to age-related diseases.
 Alterations in cell communication include 'inflammaging': a long-lasting low-level inflammation that develops with older age.
 Inflammaging is caused by several factors including increased obesity (fat tissue is pro-inflammatory) and a build up of pro-inflammatory senescent cells.
 Inflammaging can cause damage to tissues such as blood vessels, and contribute to the breakdown of tissues such as muscle and bone.
 Genetic, nutritional and pharmacological interventions are being explored for restoring defective intercellular communication.
 There is a further link to the gut microbiome: altering the gut microbiome can activate the innate immune system which causes inflammation and in turn affects other systems in the body.